SinghyTheDev/Android-Music-App/README.md

 # Music Player App

-This app is provides a seamless music listening experience on your Android device.
+This app provides a seamless music listening experience on your Android device.
+Displays and allows user to select from and play music files from the /sdcard/Music folder.

 This app follows professional standards, utilizing the Model-View-ViewModel (MVVM) architectural pattern and Data Binding to maintain a clean and efficient source code.